Arnie blockbusters, surprising sequels and Henenlotter nightmares. VHS Revival brings you all the retro movie news from June ’90

 Beatty had been toying with a big screen adaptation for fifteen years to varying degrees in a project that was surprisingly difficult to get off the ground, a protracted period that would see the likes of Harrison Ford, Richard Gere, Tom Selleck and Mel Gibson considered for the role, with John Llandis, Walter Hill and even Martin Scorsese pegged as potential directors.
 Llandis would come closest until an accidental death on the set of Twilight Zone: The Movie forced him to step down.
 Robert De Niro was also considered for the part of ‘Big Boy’.

-An incredible 53 interior and 25 exterior sets were constructed at Universal Studios in order to create the movie’s rich and colourful, comic book aesthetic, Beatty restricting the palette to just seven colours, while prosthetic makeup designers John Caglione, Jr. and Doug Drexler, and costume designer Milena Canonero stayed as loyal to cartoonist Chester Gould’s inimitable vision as possible, giving audiences a 1930s grotesquery of malformed crooks.
+An incredible 53 interior and 25 exterior sets were constructed at Universal Studios in order to create the movie’s rich and colourful comic book aesthetic, Beatty restricting the palette to just seven colours, while prosthetic makeup designers John Caglione, Jr. and Doug Drexler, and costume designer Milena Canonero, stayed as loyal to cartoonist Chester Gould’s inimitable vision as possible, giving audiences a 1930s grotesquery of malformed crooks.

 Disney’s high-concept promotion for the movie — which included Madonna’s 1990 Blond Ambition World Tour — would follow in the footsteps of Tim Burton’s 1989 blockbuster Batman, with Danny Elfman even brought in as composer.
 Though the movie was inevitably short in storytelling, Dick Tracy’s innovative aesthetics and use of matte paintings impressed critics across the board, leading Roger Ebert to proclaim, “Dick Tracy is one of the most original and visionary fantasies I’ve seen on a screen.”
+High praise indeed!

 Juxtaposing a traditional, wholesome Christmas setting with a dose of deliciously dark humour, Gremlins rode such a thin line between comedy and horror that, along with Spielberg’s similarly dark Indiana Jones and the Temple of Doom, the film contributed to the Motion Picture Association of America’s newly founded PG-13 rating.

-Gremlins 2: The New Batch would make less than a third of its predecessor, failing to break even after the commercial dust had settled, with a paltry gross of $41,482,207 from an estimated $50,000,000 budget.
-The sixth most popular of eight theatrical releases in June, the movie would go down as a spectacular misfire and was trailed only by Bill Cosby’s ludicrous, supernatural comedy Ghost Dad ($23,007,150) and low-key, romantic comedy Betsy’s Wedding (19,740,070).
+Gremlins 2: The New Batch would tank at the box office, failing to break even after the commercial dust had settled, with a paltry gross of $41,482,207 from an estimated $50,000,000 budget.
+The sixth most popular of eight theatrical releases in June, the movie would go down as a spectacular misfire and was trailed only by Bill Cosby’s ludicrous, supernatural comedy Ghost Dad and low-key, romantic comedy Betsy’s Wedding.